A Wolf

 He shelters under a Sitka

-heavy with snow.
+laden with snow.

-His salt and pepper flanks
+Salt and pepper flanks

-rise up and down.
+rise like a bellows, up and down.

-Misty Peonies bloom from his mouth,
+Peonies bloom from his mouth,

-evaporating over the valley he hunted,
+evaporate over the valley he hunted.

-he waited days to strike,
+Sometimes, he waited days to strike,

-carnassial clamping ungulate's windpipe shut,
+carnassial clamping ungulate's windpipe shut.

-they whirled in a dusty dervish
+They whirled in a dusty dervish

 till there was